igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles

-This repository contains a set of [programming puzzles](#lets-solve-some-puzzles) that are solved using [Kotlin](https://kotlinlang.org/) language (hints, solutions tests and [useful links](#useful-links) are here as well).
+This repository contains a set of [programming puzzles](#lets-solve-some-puzzles) that are solved using the [Kotlin](https://kotlinlang.org/) language (hints, solutions tests and [useful links](#useful-links) are here as well).
-Purpose of this repository is to help you to practice coding and develop strong problem-solving skills.
+The purpose of this repository is to help you to practice coding and develop strong problem-solving skills.
 This will help you to become a better programmer and improve your chance of getting a new job by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews.

 ## Puzzle structure

 Each puzzle is located in separate package and it contains 3 main files ([screen](./misc/image/SampleTask.png)):
-- `Puzzle.md` - description of the task.
+- `Puzzle.md` - the task description.
-- `Puzzle.kt` - empty method/class where puzzle should be solved.
-This file also contains helper methods and a set of [JUnit](https://junit.org/junit4/) tests which verifies if task was solved correctly.
+- `Puzzle.kt` - an empty method/class where puzzle should be solved.
+This file also contains helper methods and a set of [JUnit](https://junit.org/junit4/) tests which verify that task was solved correctly.
-- `PuzzleSolution.kt` - file that contains one or more solutions.
+- `PuzzleSolution.kt` - a file containing one or more solutions.

 Keep in mind that each puzzle will usually have more than one solution.
 Even simple puzzles like [String reversal](app/src/test/java/com/igorwojda/string/reverse/Reverse.md) can be solved in